eed3si9n/eed3si9n.com/original/selective-functor-in-sbt.md

 Selective functor can facilitate conditional execution of tasks while keeping the ability to run `inspect` command.

-Selective composition can be implemented in sbt as `Def.taskIf` macro:
+Selective composition can be implemented in sbt as conditional task:

 <scala>
-Def.taskIf {
+Def.task {
   if (Boolean) something1
   else something2
 }
 </scala>

 PR to sbt is [sbt/sbt#5558](https://github.com/sbt/sbt/pull/5558).

+**Update**:

+This was originally proposed as `Def.taskIf { ... }` was was merged as `Def.task { ... }`, so I've updated this post to reflect that.